Supergroups, q-series and 3-manifolds: Resurgence

 If, on the other hand,

-then $B(\xi)$ has a degree 2 branch point at the origin and has singularities at $\xi = S_i$ on both branches where its leading behavior is still given by the formula (\ref{B-general-sing}), but with overall $\pm 1$ sign depending on the choice of the branch.
-A more general case when $c_{L}\neq 0$ for both $L\in \Z$ and $L\in \Z+1/2$ can always be given by a linear combination of the two special cases above.
+then $B(\xi)$ has a degree 2 branch point at the origin and has singularities at $\xi = S_i$ on both branches where its leading behavior is still given by the formula (\ref{B-general-sing}), but with an overall $\pm 1$ sign depending on the choice of the branch.
+The more general case with $c_{L}\neq 0$ for both $L\in \Z$ and $L\in \Z+1/2$ can always be recovered from a linear combination of the two special cases above.

-Moreover, the integral (\ref{resurgence-model-integral}) can be recovered exactly as\footnote{This choice of normalization will prove to be convenient later on.}
+Moreover, the integral (\ref{resurgence-model-integral}) can be expressed exactly as\footnote{This choice of normalization will prove to be convenient later on.}

-where $\gamma$ is the one-dimensional contour corresponding to the multi-dimensional contour $\Gamma$ in (\ref{resurgence-model-integral}) by projection $S: \C^{M} \rightarrow \C$ where $\C^M$ is the complex space parametrized by $x$.
+where $\gamma$ is the one-dimensional contour corresponding to the multi-dimensional contour $\Gamma$ in (\ref{resurgence-model-integral}) via the projection $S: \C^{M} \rightarrow \C$, where $\C^M$ is the complex space parametrized by $x$.
 Suppose one starts deforming the contour $\gamma$ in a continuous way.
-If at some point it passes through a singular point $\xi=S_i$, the result of the integral then changes by $\Delta_i Z$ which has the asymptotic expansion in $\hbar$ of the form
+If at some point it crosses a singular point $\xi=S_i$, the result of the integral changes by $\Delta_i Z$, whose asymptotic expansion in $\hbar$ is given by